natfallow/pwnBot-ROS/README.md

 The motor drivers are connected though an emergency stop relay.
 This can be actuated using the toggle switch on the side of the robot.
 For this relay to function there must be regulated 5V on the 5V rails on this PCB.
 The NUC and the LiDAR are powered off the 12V rail from the regulator.

 The Arduino PCB provides PWM and PTG(Pull to Ground) outputs for the motor drivers.
-The PWM control provides speed control while the PTG outputs provide direction and control.
+The PWM control provides speed control while the PTG outputs provide direction and breaking control.
 The PTG controls are completed with external MOSFETs to protect the Arduino from voltage transients.

 The Arduino shield also provides a header to link to the power PCB for voltage monitoring and button control with the other external button.
 A header is also included so the mouse sensor can be connected to the SPI and interrupt pins.